Catsuko/karafka_playground/README.md

 ## Running the App

-Our pretend requirements are:
-- We track every time a user hits one of our web pages
-- We want to store a record per user for their total hits
-- We want to batch our database queries to avoid lock bottlenecks

-To see how our app achieves this with Kafka, first produce some fake messages with the following rake task:
+First produce some fake messages with the following rake task:

 ```shell
 bundle exec rake producer:produce_views